Long3309/echobot/README.md

-﻿# EchoBot
+﻿# Welcome Users

-Bot Framework v4 echo bot sample.
+Bot Framework v4 welcome users bot sample

-This bot has been created using [Bot Framework](https://dev.botframework.com), it shows how to create a simple bot that accepts input from the user and echoes it back.
+This bot has been created using [Bot Framework](https://dev.botframework.com), is shows how to welcome users when they join the conversation.

 ## To try this sample